AlenaGM/AlenaGM/README.md

 I'm Alёna and I'm a Frontend developer

 - 👩‍💻 I’m currently working on JavaScript and ReactJS and
-- 🔍 looking for position of junior react developer
+- 🔍 I’m looking for position of junior react developer
 - 🌱 I’m currently learning advanced JavaScript concepts and Redux
 - 💬 Ask me about coding, mountain walks 🏔️ and stargazing 🔭